Linux stations Nymfe and Musa

 You can also access the Windows home directory from Linux stations.

-You can also read about an earlier uncharacteristic problem we had with Nymphs, or about the installation of new Musa* stations in classroom B011.
+You can also read about an earlier uncharacteristic problem we had with Nymphs, or the installation of new Musa* stations in the former B011 classroom.

 So if we want to change the language to English, we change the line: